Skip to main content

 • regenerator

-The following options where removed in Babel 7.0.0:
+The following options were removed in Babel 7.0.0:

 • useBuiltIns